jthokie/BMC-RLM-Community-Automations/README.md

 # BMC-RLM-Community-Automations

 ## Purpose
-This is an open repository for anyone to share their BMC Release Lifecycle Management automations.
+This is an open repository for anyone to share their community developed BMC Release Lifecycle Management automations.

 ## Format Recommendations
 The repo is currently separated into two product directories: